john-albright/stocks-application-cs50-finance/README.md

 The application will be located at port 8080 on your local host, that is, it can be accessed by going to any browser on the local machine and entering localhost:8080 in the search bar.

+To see two profiles that have already been created and worked with, log in using the following information:
+- username: john, password: john
+- username: danny, password: danny

 Finally, deactivate the virtual environment when you are finished.
 ```
 deactivate
 ```

-To see two users' profiles, log in with:
-- username: john, password: john
-- username: danny, password: danny